 Acne Conglobata Vs. Other Severe Forms of Acne

-One should be careful when differentiating acne conglobata from other severe forms of nodulocystic acne--acne fulminans and pyoderma faciale.
+Acne conglobata is different from other severe forms of nodulocystic acne--acne fulminans and pyoderma faciale.

-In acne fulminans, the lesions tend to appear on the same areas of the face and body as in acne conglobata.
-Also, like in acne conglobata, neighboring nodules/cysts often merge together and form extra-large inflammatory lesions in acne fulminans.
+In acne fulminans, lesions tend to appear on the same areas of the face and body as in acne conglobata.
+Also, like in acne conglobata, neighboring nodules/cysts often merge together and form extra-large inflammatory lesions.
 What helps to differentiate between the two conditions is that nodules and cysts in acne fulminans fill with blood and rapidly turn into open wounds, while in acne conglobata they normally do not fill with blood and persist as raised lesions covered by the skin for long periods of time.
-In addition, acne fulminans commonly presents systemic symptoms (symptoms that affect the whole body), such as fever, joint pain, and weight loss, which are very uncommon in acne conglobata.5
+In addition, acne fulminans comes with systemic symptoms (symptoms that affect the whole body), such as fever, joint pain, and weight loss, which are very uncommon in acne conglobata.6

 Pyoderma faciale is another dramatic form of nodulocystic acne, characterized by a sudden emergence of intense redness and large merging nodules and/or cysts on the face.
 The disease is relatively easy to differentiate from acne conglobata because pyoderma faciale occurs exclusively in females and affects the face only.